Mary Newcomb: Early life

 Mary Newcomb was born on August 21, 1893, in North Adams, Massachusetts, the daughter of Josiah Turner Newcomb, and Sophie De Wolfe Newcomb.
 She grew up in New York City and La Grangeville in Dutchess County, New York.
-She attended Lauralton Hall Academy, a convent school for girls in Milford Connecticut.
+She attended Lauralton Hall Academy, a convent school for girls in Milford, Connecticut.

 Newcomb was an advocate for allowing women to vote, giving speeches with Carrie Chapman Catt and Elsie Lincoln Benedict.
 She began lecturing on a suffrage tour when she was 17, addressing New York crowds from Albany to Battery Park.

 Acting career

-Newcomb was discovered and encouraged as an actress by the distinguished actor Robert Edeson, who heard her speaking as a suffragette in New York and recognized her inherent talent.
-Her "first actual role" was in His Brother's Keeper, a production of Edeson's company.
+Newcomb's "first actual role" was in His Brother's Keeper, a production of Edeson's company.

-Newcomb and Edeson were married on June 25, 1918.
-Mary appeared in “Sick-A-Bed” at the Gaiety Theatre in New York in 1918.
-She was widely acclaimed for her performance in “Woman on the Jury” at the Raymond Theatre in 1923.
-Other performances in her early years included “Easy Street” in New York, “The Lady of the Streets” in Chicago in 1924, and Nighthawk in New York in 1925.
-They were divorced in 1924.
+Newcomb and Edeson were divorced in 1924.

 Newcomb married banker Alexander Henry Higginson on June 28, 1925.
 Alex was from Boston, the son of Henry Lee Higginson, a financier, and Ida Agassiz, the daughter of Louis Agassiz, a noted Harvard professor.
 Alex was known as an accomplished yachtsman, steeplechaser, and fox hunter.
 After her marriage Mary retired from the stage briefly and lived with Alex in South Lincoln, Mass. and the Back Bay of Boston.
 With encouragement from Alex, Mary resumed her acting career in New York in 1927.
 Together Alex and Mary rented an apartment at 135 East 56th St. She appeared in “A Woman Disputed” and then again in “The Distant Drum” by Vincent Lawrence at the Hudson Theatre.
 At that time J. Brooks Atkinson of the New York Times wrote of her, “Mary Newcomb returning from what seems to have been a retirement of some minor sort makes an unusually sympathetic and appealing character of the wife, a part which is with truth from beginning to end.”
 She also appeared in “Sign on the Door in by Robert R. Mill in March of 1928.
 In May of 1928 the Higginson’s apartment was robbed.
 Thieves got away with jewelry, clothes, and furs.